School uniforms in Japan: Genderless uniforms

 Historically, school uniforms in Japan are decided on the basis of sex, with trousers for male students and skirts for female students.
 However, in April 2019, public junior high schools in Tokyo's Nakano Ward began allowing students to choose their uniform regardless of sex.
 This started with a sixth grader who did not want to wear skirts in junior high school and asked her female classmates for their opinions on uniforms.
 The responses showed that most of her classmates also wanted the freedom to choose their uniforms.
 The young student delivered the survey results to the mayor of Nakano, and all of the principals for the ward's public junior high schools agreed on the proposal, allowing students to freely choose their uniforms.

 Schools allowing trousers for female students rose to 600 in 2019 from only four in 1997, and over 400 schools adopted genderless uniforms for 2022's fiscal year.
 There was a lot of support from female students for the adaptation of genderless uniforms and the implementation of slacks since it allowed for more comfort by keeping their legs warm and making it easier to ride their bicycles.
 The decision for genderless uniforms is also in consideration of sexual minority students.

 In addition to changes made in the uniform, schools made adaptations to the school bags and uniforms for outside-of-class activities.
 In 2022, genderless swimwear was introduced at a few high schools and has quickly spread to more schools throughout Japan.
 Genderless swimwear gradually evolved from the need to protect against sunburn to a desire to deemphasize body shape by adding more coverage.

 Cultural significance

 School uniform varies throughout different schools in Japan, with some schools known for their particular uniforms.
+School uniforms are a major factor in deciding which school to attend, and there are students who admire a particular uniform and decide to enter that school because of it.
 School uniform can have a nostalgic characteristic for former students, and are often associated with relatively carefree youth.
 Uniforms are sometimes modified by students as a means of exhibiting individualism.
 This is done in ways such as lengthening or shortening the skirt, removing the ribbon, hiding patches or badges under the collar, etc. In past decades, brightly coloured variants of the sailor outfits were also adopted by Japanese yankii, sukeban and bōsōzoku biker gangs.